DynaCLR: Contrastive Learning of Cellular Dynamics with Temporal Regularization: Experiments

-We tested the DynaCLR model on the independent test data to assess the model's generalizability.
-The combined features from the test and independent test data, when projected using UMAP, demonstrated consistent clustering (figure \ref{fig:infection-dynamics}a) similar to that observed with the test data alone.
-Applying the linear classifier trained on half of the test data to the combined features of the other half of the test and the independent test data (figure~\ref{fig:infection-dynamics}b) revealed a clear correlation between the clusters and infection states.
-Both the test data (video \ref{vid:video_feb_pred}) and the independent test data (video \ref{vid:video_jun_pred}) show the emergence of separate clusters of infected and uninfected cells over time.
-The computed percentage of infected cells from half of the test data closely matched the infection percentages derived from human-revised infection dynamics in both mock and MOI 5 conditions, with the number of infected cells rising exponentially and plateauing at 12 HPI.
-A similar trend was observed in the independent test data, where infections plateaued at 15 HPI (figure \ref{fig:infection-dynamics}c).
+We used phase and viral sensor channels from Dengue virus infection (multiplicity of infection, MOI = 5, i.e., ~5 viral particles per cell) and mock (no virus, MOI = 0) to train DynaCLR-DENV-VS+Ph model for infection phenotyping (\autoref{fig:generalization-infection}a).
+The embeddings were classified with a linear classifier trained only on a few annotations for infection state and cell division. \autoref{fig:generalization-infection}b shows the PHATE visualization of the embeddings of the test datasets from a different microscope and with a different time resolution, with an overlay of the predicted class.
+The computed percentage of infected cells from half of the test data closely matched the infection percentages derived from human-revised infection dynamics in mock and MOI 5 conditions, with the number of infected cells rising exponentially and plateauing at 12 hours post-infection (HPI)(\autoref{sec:bio_n_imaging_methods}).
+A similar trend was observed in the independent test data, where infections plateaued at 15 HPI (\autoref{fig:generalization-infection}c).
+Thus, the infection classification model trained with DynaCLR method demonstrated robust generalization across microscopes and multiple experiments.

-We also observed robust clustering of infection states through principal component (PC) analysis (figure~\ref{fig:infection-dynamics}d).
-The cell patches along the PC axes were examined to interpret the principal components (figure~\ref{fig:infection-dynamics}e-f).
-The PCs were correlated with the image features identified from human inspection.
-The first few PCs were correlated with features such as the radial intensity profile, area of the fluorescence of the infection sensor, interquartile range (IQR), and standard deviation of the values in the phase channel, likely due to the change in density distribution in cells during the progression of infection.